Jnlbr/django-instagram/readme.md

+# Python-Instagram

+An Instagram clone application made with python, using Django framework for learning purposes

-## Commands used to develop this application
+## Commands summary

 ### Python